galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 > > What can you see in this file?
 > >
 > > > ### {% icon solution %} Solution
-> > > A list of the years and the number of occurence for each year which should match the number of days for each year.
+> > > A list of the years and the number of occurrence for each year which should match the number of days for each year.
 > > {: .solution }
 >    {: .question}
 >
 > 3. **Column Regex Find And Replace** {% icon tool %} with the following parameters:
 >    - {% icon param-file %} *"File to process"*: output file from **flight curve**.
 >    - *"in column"*: `Column 2` (the column with the year)
+>    - Click on *"Insert Check"*
 >    - *"Find pattern"*: `(20[0-9][0-9])`
 >    - *"Replace with"*: `-\1`
 > 4. Inspect the file and check if all the years are now written with a `-` before the digits.